 - ✅ DEDICATED TEAM OF EXPERTS - You can always count on our team of EPA...

 For the best at-home well water test you need to go with Health Metric as it tests for manganese as well as many others.
 This means you can find out if your problems are from iron bacteria.

 And the tests can be done in minutes in most cases.

 The strips are made according to EPA standards and are very accurate.
 The price is right per kit, but you may want to buy several since you’ll need to test your well frequently and for other contaminants besides just manganese.

-The best iron test for well water is going to vary for different people.
+The best well water iron test kit is going to vary for different people.
 Some might need a photometer but for others, it is overkill and too expensive.

 It all depends on your needs and what your well water is like.